Young Ladies Don't Play Fighting Games: Characters

+A professional fighting game commentator.
+In the anime, he provides commentary during the Street Fighter 6 tournament at EVO Japan.

 Media

 Manga

-The manga series is written and illustrated by Eri Ejima and has been serialized in Media Factory's seinen manga magazine Monthly Comic Flapper since January 4, 2020.
-Nine tankōbon volumes were released as of June 2025.
-Seven Seas Entertainment licensed the manga for a North American release.
+Written and illustrated by Eri Ejima, Young Ladies Don't Play Fighting Games has been serialized in Media Factory's seinen manga magazine Monthly Comic Flapper since January 4, 2020, with eleven tankōbon volumes were released as of July 2026.
+Seven Seas Entertainment licensed the manga for an English release.